 First, slice the zucchini about ¼ inch thick.
-They may look too thick to you, but that’s ok.
+The slices may look too thick, but that’s ok.
 They are going to shrink from the cooking process.
 The zucchini chips will reduce in size by about half.

 Crispy Zucchini Chips – Test Method #1 Baked